sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 - **Testing strategy**
 	- A good testing strategy is designed to find as many faults as possible.
 	- A good testing strategy would be - I tried my hardest to break the program and I couldn't break it.

+#### Testing vs Formal Verification
+- Formal verification is another way to verify the software using mathe
+- Testing is considered as a poor mans way to verifying the software.
 ---
 #### **A simple example:**